-I Ching or the Classic of Changes (from "I", meaning "change", and "Ching", meaning "classic") is one of the fundamental books of the classical
+I Ching or the Book of Changes (from "I", meaning "change", and "Ching", meaning "classic book") is one of the fundamental books of the classical Chinese

-Chinese culture.
-Every element of the Chinese culture is considered to have been influenced by this book or to have influenced it further.
+culture.
+Every element of the Chinese culture is considered to have been influenced by this Book or to have influenced it further.

-Confucius himself, if it is to believe what the historian Ssu-ma Ch'ien said.
-Confucius declared that the study of this book would have helped him avoid many dangers.
+declared that the study of it would have helped him avoid many dangers.

 Confucius contributed himself

 to the wealth of the book by writing its commentaries

 The Book is made of short essays on the 64 lineal figures, each of them consisting in six yang and/or yin lines, that is _____ and __ __.

 Each figure (called hexagram) bears a tag, such as Approaching, The Taming Power of the Great, the Creative, the Standing Still, Return and so forth.